zacharygriffee/dagify/PROMPT.md

 ### 6. Advanced Node Types: Bridge and Execution Nodes
 - **BridgeNode Task:**
     - Create an input node and an output node.
-    - Use `createBridgeNode` to connect them and show how an update on the input reflects on the output.
+    - Use `effect.bridge` to connect them and show how an update on the input reflects on the output.

 - **ExecutionNode Task:**
     - Create an execution node that computes a value only when triggered.